RongLiu-Leo/Gaussian-Splatting-Monitor/README.md

 The updated codebase offers several improvements over the original Gaussian Splatting (GS) repository and is compatable with it:

 - TODO: Replacement of Colmap with Pycolmap for direct Python-based data conversion, eliminating the need for Colmap installation.
-- Expanded support for differentiable rendering attributes (such as alpha, depth, normal, etc.), all of which are viewable in real-time SIBR Viewer and can be utilized as loss functions for backpropagation and optimization of the GS model.
+- Expanded support for differentiable rendering attributes, all of which are viewable in real-time SIBR Viewer and can be utilized as loss functions for backpropagation and optimization of the GS model.
+Supported attributes: RGB, Alpha, Depth, Normal, Edge, Curvature.
 - TODO: Introduction of a new Python viewer script that builds on SIBRviewer, integrating Remote Viewer and Gaussian Viewer functionalities.
 - Added capability for exporting Point Clouds and Meshes.